legendarry24/Angular-Reactive-Forms-application/README.md

-## OVERVIEW
+## Introduction

 This is an Angular 9 application with Reactive Forms based on the ["Angular: Getting Started"](http://bit.ly/Angular-GettingStarted) and ["Angular Reactive Forms"](https://app.pluralsight.com/library/courses/angular-2-reactive-forms) Deborah Kurata's courses on Pluralsight.
 I've added a few improvements and refactorings to this app.
+Also implemented PathResolver with LevenshteinDistance algorithm for correct  path suggestion.

-## INSTALLING THE CODE
+## Installing the code

 See the `README.md` file under APM folder for details on installing and running the application.